ECHCHERQAOUI-Salma/alx-system_engineering-devops/0x02-shell_redirections/README.md

-sort | uniq -u takes a list of words as input and prints unique ones grep root /etc/passwd Display lines containing the patten “root” from passwd grep bin /etc/passwd | wc -l Display the number of lines that contain “bin” in passwd
+sort | uniq -u takes a list of words as input and prints unique ones grep root /etc/passwd Display lines containing the patten “root” from passwd grep bin /etc/passwd | wc -l Display the number of lines that contain “bin” in passwd grep -A 3 root /etc/passwd Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd